 brass-looking bridge needs to be adjusted properly at first

 more after being in use for awhile.
 Bing

 says readjust (implying once) after 5 hours, I say this is not enough, and should

 be checked again after maybe a month or more, and then maybe at

 yearly....or even longer, intervals; typically they are OK after they settle

 CAUTION!
-If you are not familiar with Bing carburetors, you should know that the thin round metal rod that holds the float bridge to the two carburetor support bosses, goes into the support bosses from only one side.
+If you are not familiar with Bing carburetors, you should know that the thin round metal rod that holds the float bridge to the two carburetor support bosses, goes into, and is removed from, the support bosses from only one side.
 The rod is KNURLED at ONE end.
 The OTHER end goes in FIRST.
-When removing the old rod, remove it knurled end first; using a very thin rod at the NON-knurled end, and a very tiny hammer or even the plastic handle of some tool as a light impact tool!!...be GENTLE.
+When removing the old rod, remove it knurled end first; using a very thin rod at the NON-knurled end, and a very tiny hammer or even the plastic handle of some tool as a light tapping-impact tool!!...be GENTLE.
 You can devise a very thin rod for use as a punch, by grinding a nail, remove sharp end or reshaping it.